jittergtz/Pomodoro-/README.md

-this project is a simple minimalistic Pomodoro timer for work and focus.
+This project is a simple minimalistic Pomodoro timer for work and focus.

 with a short Pause & long Pause option and a Pomodoro duration counter